EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 use `extern crate` in the [2018 edition](https://doc.rust-lang.org/edition-guide/rust-2018/module-system/path-clarity.html#no-more-extern-crate), as extern crates are now automatically added in scope.

-This lint is "allow" by default because it can be noisy, and produce false-positives.
-If a dependency is being removed from a project, it is recommended to remove it from the build configuration (such as`Cargo.toml`) to ensure stale build entries aren't left behind.
+This lint is “allow” by default because it can be noisy, and produce false-positives.
+If a dependency is being removed from a project, it is recommended to remove it from the build configuration (such as`Cargo.toml`) to ensure stale build entries aren’t left behind.

 [unused-import-braces](#unused-import-braces)
 ----------